Jaseci-Labs/jaseci/jac/support/jac-lang.org/docs/learning_section/jac_list.md

 ## Introduction
 Lists are used to store multiple items in a single variable.
 ### Basic List
-Since lists are indexed, lists can have items with the same value:
+Since lists are indexed, lists can have items with the same value.

 **Code Example**
     ```jac linenums="1"